epccs/RPUno/Hardware/Testing/readme.md

 ## Install SMPS

 Install U2 and measure its output voltage and input current with the supply set at 12.8V and a 30mA current limit.
-Measure recover voltage after dropout (e.g. PWR voltage at which +5V recovers after droping).
+Check the SMPS recovers after low voltage dropout (e.g. normaly the +5V recovers at about 6V without load).

 ```
-{ "+5V_V":[4.94,5.00,],
+{ "+5V_V":[4.94,5.00,5.00,],
-  "PWR12V8_mA":[9.00,7.2,],
-  "PWR-DR_V":[6.2,6.5,]}
+  "PWR12V8_mA":[9.00,7.2,6.9,]}
 ```

+If the +5V does not recover at the expeced voltage then the wires from the power supply are most likely resonating with the +5V SMPS.
+Try a few thing: twist the wires to reduce inductance which changes the resonating frequancy.
+Add ferites to dampen.
+Finaly add bypass in one or more places along the wires to shift the nodes.

 ## Self Test